stacks-network/docs/src/pages/understand-stacks/integrate-stacking-delegation.md

 const delegatorPrivateKey = 'd48f215481c16cbe6426f8e557df9b78895661971d71735126545abddcd5377001';

-// the BTC address for reward payouts; either to the delegator or to the BTC address set by the account holder const delegatePoxAddress = 'msiYwJCvXEzjgq6hDwD9ueBka6MTfN962Z';
+// the BTC address for reward payouts; either to the delegator or to the BTC address set by the account holder const delegatorBtcAddress = 'msiYwJCvXEzjgq6hDwD9ueBka6MTfN962Z';

-// if you call this method multiple times during the same block, you need to increase the nonce manually const nonce = getNonce(delegatorAddress, network).add(new BN(1));
+// if you call this method multiple times in the same block, you need to increase the nonce manually let nonce = getNonce(delegatorAddress, network);
+nonce = nonce.add(new BN(1));

 const delegatorClient = new StackingClient(delegatorAddress, network);

 const delegetateStackResponses = await delegatorClient.delegateStackStx({
   stacker: address,
   amountMicroStx,
-  poxAddress: delegatePoxAddress, // if set by the user, this needs to match what was set earlier burnBlockHeight, cycles,
+  poxAddress: delegatorBtcAddress,
+  burnBlockHeight,
+  cycles,
   privateKey: delegatorPrivateKey,